Part 1: Load the FAQ documents

 documents.append(doc)

-Each document has fields like question, text, section, and course.
-That is enough for a small retrieval tool: match the student question against text fields, then restrict the result to the course the assistant is meant to support.
+Each document includes question, text, and section fields alongside course, which is enough for a small retrieval tool.
+We match the student question against the text fields, then restrict the result to the course the assistant supports.

 Build the in-memory index

-The workshop uses minsearch because it is simple and runs in memory.
+We use minsearch because it's simple and runs in memory.
 When the notebook process stops, any additions you made to the index disappear.
-For this workshop, that is fine: we want to learn the agent flow, not manage a persistent search service.
+That's fine here: we want to learn the agent flow, not manage a persistent search service.

 from minsearch import AppendableIndex